New Patients

 Temporary registration is usually available for up to three months.

 All newly registered patients will be asked to complete a health questionnaire.
-Where possible, please provide a copy of your current repeat prescription to help us process medication requests efficiently.
+Where possible, please also provide a copy of your current repeat prescription to help us process medication requests efficiently.

 Non-English Speakers

-They include information about:
+They provide information about:

-How to register with a GP
+How to register with a GP practice

-How to access urgent and emergency care
+How to access urgent or emergency care

 Disabled Patient Facilities